Board of Trustees

 The Board of Trustees is the governing body of Hampshire College.

-As of February 2021, the Board has 24 members.
 According to Hampshire’s Bylaws, the Board may have a minimum of 15 and a maximum of 31 trustees, depending on its operations and needs.
 Our trustees are volunteers who actively contribute their time, energy, and resources to the College.

 Among the Board members are six constituency-elected positions: faculty trustee, staff trustee, student trustee, student trustee-elect (non-voting), and two alumni trustees.